-Individuals who are identified to participate in the work program will be referred to the NMW Provider.
+Individuals whose work participation is waived are encouraged to begin participation at the earliest possible time.
 The worker documents in the client's case record that the individual has been informed about work program participation requirements and benefits.
 Work participation is reviewed during periodic reviews on an on-going basis.